twonoise/mightymic/README.md

 **Disadvantages?**

 Both stereo ADCs should form a perfect tandem, in terms of timings (relative skew and wander of it), as well as already mentioned amplitude and preamp gain match.
 (However, it is true for _every_ music work station).
-It is known that for `JACK` setup and `ALCxxx` codecs, and `alsamixer`, this is true; but your setup can differ, and it is not easy to create test set for it to confirm its ideal behaviour.
+It is known that for `JACK` setup and `ALCxxx` codecs, and `alsamixer`, this is true; but your setup can differ, like "[multi-channel soundcard out of el-cheapo consumer cards](https://www.alsa-project.org/main/index.php/Asoundrc#Virtual_multi_channel_devices)", and it is not easy to create test set for it to confirm its ideal behaviour.
 Hopefully, for voice, some skew is acceptable.

 Amplitudes mismatch (imperfect `Ratio` value) can create some distortions at the points where gate flip flops.
 This is mostly fixed with included LPF.
 Probably, there is automatic calculation of `Ratio` possible, but not easy.
 It should be like step error detector, integrator, and feedback.
 It can rectify possible skew also.
 Ask me if you really need it.